digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/nginx.md

   use-proxy-protocol: "true"
 ```

-Finally, after saving the values file, you can apply changes using `Helm`:
+Then, save the values file and apply changes using `Helm`:

 ```shell
 NGINX_CHART_VERSION="4.0.6"